a22057916w/WayFinder/README.md

 ## Issue
 * The route or the AR footprint would be affected by environmental light source
-* The bluprint does not exactly match the really building
+* The bluprint does not exactly match the real building